dhrubo55/personal-blog/content/posts/day97-part3.md

 ---

 ## 1. DelayQueue: Exponential Backoff Retry

-**TL;DR:** Queue where items become available after a delay.
-Perfect for retry patterns with exponential backoff.
-Requires implementing `Delayed` interface.
-Unbounded - can grow indefinitely.

 **The Problem:** HTTP requests to external APIs fail intermittently.
 You need intelligent retry logic with exponential backoff to avoid overwhelming the failing service.